 The Freihaus of Christoph Weiß was built at the end of the 16th century.
 The Renaissance building is especially known for its window frames made of diamond-shaped bossages.

 The Majolikahaus was built in 1898.
 The building was designed by Otto Wagner, the floral design at the façade was created by his student Alois Ludwig.
 The name of the house refers to the fact, that the façade is revetted with Maiolica ([ger.] = Majolika) elements.

 The Hauptfeuerwache Mariahilf (Primary fire station Mariahilf) was built in the years 1912/14.
 The style is called Heimatstil, the windows are designed in the style of the Wiener Werkstätte.
 The building is protected as a historic monument.

-Haus Wittgenstein, situated at the Kundmanngasse, was designed by architect Paul Engelmann and philosopher Ludwig Wittgenstein.
+Haus Wittgenstein, situated on the Kundmanngasse, was designed by architect Paul Engelmann and philosopher Ludwig Wittgenstein.
 Originally it was the home of Ludwig’s sister Margaret Stonborough-Wittgenstein.
 Today it houses the cultural department of the Bulgarian Embassy.
-More…